lesserfish/PeepingTom/README.md

         | Bytes Int
         deriving (Show)

-So far, there is only a default filter for Integer comparison / equality.
+So far, there are only filters for Integer comparison / equality.

 You can construct this filter by running